-Various Inspections are conducted according to pre-determined schedules as shown in Appendix X, and repairs are completed as conditions require.
+Various inspections are conducted according to pre-determined schedules as shown in Appendix J, and repairs are completed as conditions require.
+For DART's rolling stock equipment, some PMIs are mileage based while others are based on time in service (i.e., 90-day, 180-day, etc.).
 Procedures to be used are outlined in the PMI Manuals and within published Work Instructions, Standard Campaign Bulletins, Standard Practice Bulletins and Standard Operating Procedures.
-Inspection results are documented and entered into a work order in the Maintenance Management System (SPEAR).
+Inspection results are documented and entered into a work order in the Maintenance Management System (MAXIMO/SPEAR).

 For Hazards detected during regular inspection and testing a workflow will be initiated via the internal hazard reporting system.
 The hazard will be reviewed and tracked by Operations Safety and assigned to the appropriate committee for identification, analysis, and mitigation solutions.
 Applying these procedures increases the probability of eliminating or reducing hazards while documenting their existence for tracking purposes.
-The inspection guides indicate the steps to be performed to complete proper preventive maintenance inspections of DART-owned facilities or assets.
+The inspection guides indicate the steps to be performed to complete proper preventive maintenance inspections of DART owned facilities or assets.